PhamMinhHiepIT2/kustomize-helm-plugin/README.md

 # kustomize-helm-plugin

-This is plugin of Argocd and it will run as a container side car of Argocd Repo server.
+This is plugin of Argocd and it will run as a container sidecar of Argocd Repo server.